thddbptnsndshs/academic_site/content/research.md

 ## Morphophonological alternations in Uralic languages

-Anything that happens at morpheme boundaries draws my interest, and since I am exposed to a lot of understudied Uralic languages, I study them with a CVCV lens.
+Anything that happens at morpheme boundaries draws my interest, and since I am exposed to some underresearched Uralic languages, I study them with a CVCV lens.
 I have looked at glide insertion in Moksha, which occurs in between /u i/-final bases and vowel-initial suffixes and is superficially dependent on syllable count.
 Also, I have worked on modeling the schwa-zero alternations in Kazym Khanty, to no publishable avail so far.

 ***Work on this topic***

-[:page_facing_up:](moksha_cvs_paper.pdf) A case for stress as empty CVs: glide epenthesis in Moksha
+[:page_facing_up:](moksha_cvs_paper.pdf) A case for stress as empty CVs: glide epenthesis in Moksha [Ms.]

 ## Syntax of non-finite modal constructions in Uralic languages